ricardo-aires/presto-deploy/README.md

 - `query.max-memory` - maximum amount of distributed memory that a query may use.
 - `query.max-memory-per-node` - maximum amount of user memory that a query may use on any one machine.
 - `query.max-total-memory-per-node` - maximum amount of user and system memory that a query may use on any one machine, where system memory is the memory used during execution by readers, writers, and network buffers, etc.
-- `discovery-server.enabled` - Discovery service to find all the nodes in the cluster.
-Every Presto instance will register itself with the Discovery service on startup.
-In order to simplify deployment and avoid running an additional service, the Presto coordinator can run an embedded version of the Discovery service.
+- `discovery-server.enabled` - Discovery server to find all the nodes in the cluster.
+Every Presto instance will register itself with the Discovery server on startup.
+In order to simplify deployment and avoid running an additional service, the Presto coordinator can run an embedded version of the Discovery server.
 It shares the HTTP server with Presto and thus uses the same port.
 - `discovery.uri` -  The URI to the Discovery server.
 When running the embedded version of Discovery in the Presto coordinator, this should be the URI of the Presto coordinator.
 This URI must not end in a slash.

 There are other additional optional properties to setup features such as: